Best Paint Sprayer Reviews

 Graco claims that no thinning is required for paints or stains, so we put that claim to the test and it passed with flying colors.
 Powered by a DeWalt 20V lithium battery, the Graco TC Pro will make painting easier than you ever thought.

-Included with the Graco TC Pro is the 514 reversible tip, flexline bags, Graco pump armor and mesh filters.
-The TC Pro weighs about 10 pounds, so some wrist and arm fatigue might happen.
-Budget your time properly and this won’t be an issue.
+The TC Pro comes with the 514 reversible tip, flexline bags, Graco pump armor, and mesh filters.
+Weighing about 10 pounds, it may cause some wrist and arm fatigue, so be sure to plan your work sessions accordingly.

 Inside the box are a bunch of goodies.
 Here is what you get.

-According to the manufacturer, users can receive up to 1 gallon of paint spraying on a single battery charge.
+According to the manufacturer, you can spray up to one gallon of paint on a single battery charge.

 the TC PRO works just as well with thinner materials like stains and varnishes as it does with paint.
 Be sure to use the flex liner bags for stains, however, as the disbursement cup is susceptible to staining.